benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 ##### With this you can align, clean, nfer trees from final orthologs, and infer species trees using your preferred tools

 ##### If a supermatrix of clean alignment is needed.
-Choose the minimal cleaned alignment length and minimal number of taxa of each ortholog to include in the supermatrix:
+Choose the minimal cleaned alignment length and minimal number of taxa of each ortholog to include in the supermatrix

 	python concatenate_matrices_phyx.py <aln-cln files directory> <minimum number of sites> <minimum number of taxa> <output directory>